Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Introduction

 Guo \cite{guo2020explainable} carefully discussed the potential of XAI in the key enabling technologies, such as radio resource management, for 6G at the physical layer and the MAC layer.
 Besides, it also proposed some initial plans for measuring the level of explainability, which was later formalised as the quality of trust (QoT) in \cite{li2020trustworthy} to the users of 6G networks, especially for deep-learning based 6G autonomy.
 Their paper lacked broader discussions on 6G, especially about the new use cases and the technical aspects that need XAI to uncover the myth of the decision-making process.
 As mentioned in earlier subsections, there is a high necessity of introducing XAI into AI-powered 6G.
-Therefore, a comprehensive survey of the state-of-the-art XAI and its potentials in building the future B5G or 6G networks with a holistic view will be helpful to guide the researchers and practitioners.
+Therefore, a comprehensive survey of the state-of-the-art XAI and its potential in building the future 6G networks with a holistic view will be helpful to guide the researchers and practitioners.

 In Table \ref{tab:surveys}, we concisely summarise the comparison of important related survey papers.
-The gap of existing surveys are highlighted, which is the lack of comprehensive analysis of XAI for developing a trustworthy, responsible, and transparent AI-powered 6G network.
+The gap in existing surveys is highlighted, which is the lack of comprehensive analysis of XAI for developing a trustworthy, responsible, and transparent AI-powered 6G network.